insin/couch25k/README.rst

 * Display of current workout step (Walk or Jog) with status and timing for the step and workout.
 * Workouts can be paused and resumed.
-* Plays a sound when changing interval.
+* Plays a sound and vibrates when changing interval.

 Planned
 =======